pvdz/zeparser3/tests/testcases/assigns/assigning_to_keyword/gen/assign_to_paren-wrapped_keyword_in_generator_param_default/import.md

 `````
 throws: Parser error!
-  Illegal keyword encountered; is not a value [import]
+  Import keyword only allowed on toplevel or in a dynamic import

 function *f(x = (import) = f) {}
                        ^------- error